RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/03-Partner_Center_configuration - Day 1.md

 You have to provide:

 1. **Landing page URL (required)** - The SaaS URL that a user will be directed to for setup.
-This URL will receive a token that can be used to call the fulfilment APIs to get provisioning details for your interactive registration page. <br>
+This URL will receive a token that can be used to call the fulfillment APIs to get provisioning details for your interactive registration page. <br>
 Provide URL of the page which implement resolve token SaaS Fulfillment API **from deployed accelerator** - find page which implements resolve token.

    > Your landing page should be up and running 24/7.
 This is the only way you will be notified about new purchases of your SaaS offers made in the commercial marketplace, or configuration requests of an active subscription of an offer.
 Don't include the pound sign character (#) in the landing page URL.
 Otherwise, customers will not be able to access your landing page.